taosdata/TDengine/tests/How-To-Run-Test-And-How-To-Add-New-Test-Case.md

 **1. TSIM test cases:**

-TSIM test cases are the testing framework has been used internally.
+TSIM was the testing framework has been used internally.
 Now it still be used to run the test cases we develop in the past as a legacy system.
 We are turning to use Python to develop new test case and are abandoning TSIM gradually.

 **2. Python test cases:**